SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 If interacting with web services are more of your foray, then Initializr's rest endpoints are the place to be.
 You won't be missing out on any options the UI offers, as it uses the endpoints internally.
 On a Windows desktop powershell's Invoke-RestMethod will interact perfectly.
 Just provide the endpoint address, method, and outfile.
 If you're generating a new project all it's metadata can be included in the body.

-If you're on Linux or Macintosh, a terminal session using curl or httpie is also very simple.
+If you're on Linux or Macintosh, a terminal session using `curl` or HTTPie it is also very simple.
 Similar to Powershell, provide the appropriate options and metadata to receive the generated zip.

-Through either the web UI or the rest endpoints Initializr will get your microservices going fast.
+Through either the web UI or the rest endpoints, Initializr will get your microservices going fast.
 Which means you'll be checking in a production ready service in no time!

 ## Using the API Endpoints